Huw F. Thomas, B.D.S., M.S., Ph.D.

 Associate Dean of Global Relations

-Noshir R. Mehta is associate dean of global relations, professor in the Department of Public Health and Community Service, and senior advisor to the Craniofacial Pain, Headache and Sleep Center at Tufts University School of Dental Medicine.
+Noshir R. Mehta is associate dean of global relations, professor in the Department of Public Health and Community Service, and senior adviser to the Craniofacial Pain, Headache and Sleep Center at Tufts University School of Dental Medicine.

 Dr. Mehta has a special interest in orofacial pain and dental sleep medicine.
 He is the founding director of the Craniofacial Pain Center at Tufts, teaches at the school, and lectures nationally and internationally.
 He is a fellow of the International College of Dentists, the American College of Dentists, and the Pierre Fouchard Academy.
 Dr. Mehta has received numerous awards from various dental organizations including the prestigious Hayden Stack Award from the American Academy of Craniofacial Pain and, most recently, 2015 Clinician of the Year from the Massachusetts Dental Society.
 He has published extensively in peer reviewed journals, is editor of the sleep section for the Journal of Craniomandibular and Sleep Practice, and sits on the editorial board of several other international publications.
 He is the senior author of the textbook Head, Face and Neck Pain: Science, Evaluation and Management published by Wiley in 2009.